Devastated, mourning Chavez supporters pour onto streets

 There were reports of isolated incidents of looting and violence, including the burning of tents belonging to students who had been protesting in a Caracas street for the last week against secrecy over Chavez's condition.

-Around Latin America and the Caribbean, where Chavez's oil-fueled largesse was a source of support for various leftist governments, tributes and condolences poured in.
+Around Latin America and the Caribbean, where Chavez's oil-fuelled largesse was a source of support for various leftist governments, tributes and condolences poured in.

 Bolivian President Evo Morales, a close personal friend, wept as he spoke of Chavez.